hermanostd/EasyDSP/README.md

 -Mutable windows

--easy and explicit error handeling using enums
+-Easy and explicit error handeling using enums

--no exposed constructors, validation handled by create()
+-No exposed constructors, validation handled by create()

--built in convolve() and convolveInPlace() functions for using the filters
+-Built in convolve() and convolveInPlace() functions for using the filters

+-Built in apply() and applyInPlac() functions for using windows